Preface

 Math is fun, right?

 From theoretical foundations we are going shift to practical implementation in daily basis, using spreadsheet formula, python tools, and visualizations.
+Now that we’ve untangled the algebra spaghetti of polynomial regression, it’s time to roll up our sleeves and get our hands dirty, with Excel, Python, and a healthy skepticism of curve fitting gone wild.

 While the theory explains why the math works, the practice shows how to execute it with real tools.
 With the flow, from theory to tabular spreadsheets, then from we are going to build visualization using python.